bonastos/yadif/docs/tutorial.md

 ###Installation

-First, either grab `yadif.hpp` from the `single_header` directory or down load it from [here](https://raw.githubusercontent.com/bonastos/yadif/master/single_header/yadif.hpp).
+First, either grab `yadif.hpp` from the `single_header` directory or download it from [here](https://raw.githubusercontent.com/bonastos/yadif/master/single_header/yadif.hpp).
 Put it in your include path.
 Your done.

 ###Example